 Dog Tornado puzzle dog toy (level 2) can also be used for cats, which we've tried.
-Depending on the type and size of Dog Tornado that you pick, the prices ranges on Amazon are anywhere from $20 to $80 right now.
+Depending on the type and size of Dog Tornado that you pick, the price ranges on Amazon are anywhere from $20 to $80 right now.

 At first, you can simply start out by hiding treats in the compartments and aligning the levels.
-Once your dog figures out how to spin each level and can get to the treats fairly quickly, it’s time to increase the difficulty level.
+Once your dog figures out how to spin each level and can get to the treats fairly quickly, it's time to increase the difficulty level.
 There are four white plastic blocks included with this puzzle toy to make things more challenging for your pet.
 By placing the blocks in a few of the compartments, you increase the degree of difficulty.
 You can start by adding one block and then help your dog learn that he needs to remove the block to spin the level.
-There is a hole in the top of each block, so you can tie a string around them to make them easier for toy and small breeds or cats to remove.
+There is a hole in the top of each block, so you can tie a string around them to make them easier for toys and small breeds of cats to remove.

 Dog Twister puzzle dog toy (level 3) was next on the list.
 This is one of the cheaper puzzle toys for dogs but not as popular.
 It goes for just under $20 on Amazon at the moment.

 Initially, I was fooled by this.
 The information that came with these toys stated that this was a level 3 Nina Ottosson puzzle toy.
-To me, it looked much easier to manipulate that the Dog tornado.
+To me, it looked much easier to manipulate than the Dog tornado.
 Boy, was I wrong!
 This one was definitely a challenge for both of our girls.
-They didn’t have much experience with puzzle dog toys before receiving these, but I did help them.
+They didn't have much experience with puzzle dog toys before receiving these, but I did help them.
 I also gave them plenty of time to get used to the Tornado before I introduced the Dog Twister.

 It took our boxer a little more time to figure this one out, but you have to consider the age difference and motivation for food between our two girls.
 Chloe is 5 years old and not nearly as motivated by food as our 7-month-old Saddie.